 Kingswode Hoe School is a special school.
 It is situated in the west of Colchester, N.E.
 Essex and has a catchment area extending over a large geographical area which includes Colchester and parts of Braintree as well as surrounding villages to the south.

 The school has 120 places and is designated as a mixed day school for pupils with moderate or complex learning difficulties from ages 5 – 16 years.
 Kingswode Hoe is part of the SEAX Trust, for further important details about our student cohort visit our Admissions page.

-The governing body works hard to support and challenge the school.
+The Local Academy Committee (LAC) and SEAX Trust works hard to support and challenge the school.
 LAC members are often in school and take a keen interest in aspects of school life.
 They work alongside the senior leadership team to ensure the school runs smoothly and efficiently, giving good value for money.

 Elizabeth Drake, Principal